-Although Joel Schumacher’s Batman Forever is technically a sequel to the Tim Burton movies, Val Kilmer takes the cape and cowl from Michael Keaton.
+Although Joel Schumacher’s Batman Forever is technically a sequel to the Tim Burton movies, Top Gun‘s Val Kilmer takes the cape and cowl from Keaton.
 It also gives us a very 1990s version of Dick Grayson/Robin from Chris O’Donnell.

 Riddle me this Batman!
 Best thriller movies

 The dynamic duo contends with a new pair of villains in Jim Carrey’s Riddler and Tommy Lee Jones’s Two-Face.
-It takes Burton’s dark vision of Gotham City and adds a camp flair to the super-heroics.
-Although we’re still disappointed, Billy Dee Williams didn’t get to play Two-Face as he was supposed to…
+It takes Burton’s dark vision of Gotham City and adds a camp flair to the heroics.
+Although we’re still disappointed, Billy Dee Williams didn’t get to play Two-Face like he was supposed to…

 Batman and Robin (1997)

-Two years later Joel Schumacher returned with another sequel, this time with George Clooney in the Batsuit, which is complete with Bat-Nipples AND Bat-Credit Card!
-The camp flair that Batman Forever has gets cranked up a notch here as Arnold Schwarzennegger hurls out numerous icy puns as Mr. Freeze, while Uma Thurman manipulates everybody as the seductive Poison Ivy.
+Two years later Schumacher returned with another sequel, this time with George Clooney in the Batsuit, which is complete with Bat-Nipples AND Bat-Credit Card!
+The camp flair that Batman Forever has gets cranked up a notch here as Arnold Schwarzenegger hurls out numerous icy puns as Mr Freeze, while Uma Thurman manipulates everybody as the seductive Poison Ivy.

 Batman Begins (2005)

 Christopher Nolan took a real-world approach to Gotham City when he and David S. Goyer wrote Batman Begins, and in 2005 the world was introduced to Christian Bale as Bruce Wayne.
-Nolan built the hero from the ground up, drawing from Frank Miller and David Mazzucchelli’s Year One.
+Nolan built the hero from the ground up, drawing from Frank Miller and David Mazzucchelli’s Year One graphic novel.

 There’s nothing to fear!
 Best horror movies